akvorado/akvorado/console/data/docs/02-configuration.md

 `receive-buffer` to set the size of the kernel's incoming buffer for each listening socket, and `queue-size` to define the number of messages to buffer inside each worker.
 With `use-src-addr-for-exporter-addr` set to true, the source ip of the received flow packet is used as exporter address.
+It is also possible to choose how to extract the timestamp for each packet with `timestamp-source`: `udp` to use the receive time of the UDP packet (the default), `netflow-packet` to extract the timestamp from the Netflow/IPFIX header, or `netflow-first-switched` to use the “first switched” field from Netflow/IPFIX.

 For example: